Machine Learning for MU-MIMO Receive Processing in OFDM Systems: System Model

+An \gls{OFDM} waveform is considered with $N_f$ subcarriers, divided into resource blocks consisting of twelve adjacent subcarriers.
+Adjacent \gls{OFDM} symbols are gathered into groups of size $N_t$, referred to as \emph{slots}.
+The entire frequency-time grid is called the \gls{RG} and contains all \glspl{RE}, as shown in Fig.~\ref{fig:resource_grid}.
 The channel coefficients form a 4-dimensional tensor denoted by $\Hm \in \CC^{N_f \times 2N_t \times N_m \times N_k}$, such that $\Hm_{f, t} \in \CC^{N_m \times N_k}$ is the channel matrix at \gls{RE} $(f,t)$, and $\hv_{f, t, k}\in\CC^{N_m}$ is the channel vector at \gls{RE} $(f,t)$ and for user $k$.
 Duplexing is achieved through \gls{TDD}, such that a slot is either assigned to the uplink or downlink in an alternating fashion, as illustrated in Fig.~\ref{fig:resource_grid}.
 More precisely, the first slot is assigned to the uplink and the second slot is assigned to the downlink.
 It is assumed that channel reciprocity holds, i.e., $\Hm_{f,t}$ refers as well to the uplink or the downlink channel.
 To enable channel estimation, a transmitter sends pilot signals on dedicated \glspl{RE} according to a predefined pilot pattern.
 We assume, without loss of generality, that all pilots are equal to one.
 Two pilot patterns are considered in this work, referred to as the 1P and 2P pilot patterns, which respectively contain pilots on two or four symbols within a slot.
 Fig.~\ref{fig:1P_pattern} and \ref{fig:2P_pattern} respectively show the 1P and 2P pilot patterns over a resource block assuming 4 users.
-The set of \glspl{RE} carrying pilots for a user $k \in \LP 1, \dots, N_k \RP$ is denoted by $\Pc^{(k)}$ and the numbers of pilots per symbol and subcarrier carrying pilots are respectively denoted by $N_{P_f}$ and $N_{P_t}$.
-As an example, if $N_f = 12$ and if the 1P pattern shown in Fig.~\ref{fig:1P_pattern} is used, $\mathcal{P}^{(1)} = \{(1, 3), (3, 3), (5,3), (7, 3), (9, 3), (11,3)\}$, $N_{P_f} = 6$, and $N_{P_t} = 1$.
-Note that when a \gls{RE} is allocated to a user for the transmission of a pilot, other users do no transmit any signal (data nor pilot) on that \gls{RE}.
+The set of \glspl{RE} carrying pilots for a user $k \in \LP 1, \dots, N_k \RP$ is denoted by $\Pc^{(k)}$ and the numbers of subcarriers and symbols carrying pilots are respectively denoted by $N_{P_f}$ and $N_{P_t}$.
+As an example, if the 1P pattern shown in Fig.~\ref{fig:1P_pattern} is used with $N_f = 12$, the positions $(\text{subcarrier}, \text{symbol})$ of all \glspl{RE} carrying pilots for user 1 are denoted by $\mathcal{P}^{(1)} = \{(1, 3), (3, 3), (5,3), (7, 3), (9, 3), (11,3)\}$, resulting in $N_{P_f} = 6$ and $N_{P_t} = 1$.
+Note that when a \gls{RE} is allocated to a user for the transmission of a pilot, other users do not transmit any signal (data nor pilot) on that \gls{RE}.
 As a consequence, pilots do not experience any interference.
 The noise power is denoted by $\sigma^2$ and assumed equal for all users and all \glspl{RE}.
 In the following, perfect power control is assumed over the \gls{RG} such that the mean energy corresponding to a single \gls{BS} antenna and a single user is one, i.e., $\EE\LSB |h_{f,t,m,k}|^2 \RSB = 1$.
 The \gls{SNR} of the transmission is defined as